davidshepherd7/ankicli/README.md

 cards to your decks from a simple text file format.
 It is unlikely to go any further because I've moved to using [anki-mode](https://github.com/davidshepherd7/anki-mode) to create cards directly inside Emacs.

-For creating anki cards from text files on the command like, you might want to check out [org_to_anki](https://github.com/c-okelly/org_to_anki) which seems to be more active.
+For creating anki cards from text files on the command line, you might want to check out [org_to_anki](https://github.com/c-okelly/org_to_anki) which seems to be more active.

 ## Installation